 - Where to Buy: Health stores, online retailers, local bee farms.

 Bee Pollen Uses

 Bee pollen is best consumed raw to preserve as many nutrients as possible.
-You can swallow the pills straight up, or sprinkle granules or powder over oatmeal, yogurt, cereal, soups, and salads as garnish.
+You can swallow the pills straight up, or sprinkle granules or powder over porridge, oatmeal, yogurt, cereal, soups, and salads as a garnish.
 Blend into your favorite salad dressing or morning smoothie.